developerBlogs/developerBlogs.github.io/_posts/2021-08-29-rails_api_series-02.markdown

 <img class= "img-fluid img-thumbnail img-space" src="{{site.baseurl}}/assets/img/programmer.jpg">

-Let's create our first <a href="https://www.altexsoft.com/blog/rest-api-design/" target="_blank">RESTful API</a> endpoint which will be a CRUD endpoint for the user.
+Let's create our first <a href="https://www.altexsoft.com/blog/rest-api-design/" rel="noreferrer" target="_blank">RESTful API</a> endpoint which will be a CRUD endpoint for the user.
 Before doing that we need to make sure where our API code should go.
 I hope you are familiar with the rails MVC pattern and how Rails organizes its codebase.
-If not go ahead and check <a href="https://hackernoon.com/understanding-your-rails-application-structure-r8w32xj" target="_blank">**this** </a> out first.
+If not go ahead and check <a href="https://hackernoon.com/understanding-your-rails-application-structure-r8w32xj" rel="noreferrer" target="_blank">**this** </a> out first.
 </div>
 </div>